SuleimanFarah/sunpy/GSOC/2014/GSoC-2014-Rajul.md

   * Caching
   * _**Reference**_: <http://docs.sunpy.org/en/stable/guide/acquiring_data/database.html>

-1. Developing interactive viewing functionality of the solar data contained in a file pointed to in a database record, and viewing of solar co-ordinates
+1. Developing interactive viewing functionality of the solar data contained in a file pointed to in a database record, and viewing of solar coordinates

 * Ginga already has FITS (Flexible Image Transport System) support, as it is basically a scientific image viewer
-* Implement functionality to read data (solar co-ordinates) from files, typically FITS files, and use the capabilities in AstroPy's WCS module to handle the data and map images as described above
+* Implement functionality to read data (solar coordinates) from files, typically FITS files, and use the capabilities in AstroPy's WCS module to handle the data and map images as described above
 * Use the already implemented FITS reference viewer in Ginga complete with- a panning widget, information panels, zoom widget, analysis panes-- implemented as plugins: encapsulated modules that interface with the viewing shell using a standardized API, to render the data

-1. Develop plotting capability of solar data (solar co-ordinates) and rendering graph/image (ginga is basically an astronomical FITS file viewer)
+1. Develop plotting capability of solar data (solar coordinates) and rendering graph/image (ginga is basically an astronomical FITS file viewer)

 * Ginga has fair plotting capabilities.
 We can build upon those.
 * Ginga does direct rendering depending on backend and uses matplotlib for plotting of data